Kristin Russo: LGBTQ outreach

 In 2015, Russo hosted and produced the premiere season of First Person, a digital video series on sexuality and gender from WNET and PBS Digital Studios.
 In the series, Russo interviewed individuals whose lives intersected with issues related to gender identity and sexuality.

 In 2016, Russo took on the role of CEO & Editor-in-Chief of both Everyone Is Gay & My Kid Is Gay.
 She continues to speak at school campuses & community centers, and in February 2016 began a new Everyone Is Gay video series (hosted on YouTube and broadcast live on Facebook) called "Getting In Bed with Kristin," where she answers advice and speaks with notable guests from the LGBTQ community on issues related to sexuality and gender.

-Russo also co-directs a queer adult sleep-away camp founded and hosted by Autostraddle, called A-Camp.
+Russo also co-directed a queer adult sleep-away camp founded and hosted by Autostraddle, called A-Camp.

 Podcasting

 Buffering The Vampire Slayer

 In September 2016, Russo launched the podcast Buffering The Vampire Slayer with musician Jenny Owen Youngs.
 The podcast discusses the popular television series Buffy the Vampire Slayer one episode at a time, and each episode ends with an original recap song about the episode, penned by Youngs and Russo.
 The podcast is part of the Stitcher Premium network and has been featured in A.V.
 Club, Entertainment Weekly, Autostraddle, and Buzzfeed.

+Russo wrote a memoir (Slayers, Every One of Us) with Owen Youngs about their experience hosting the show while going through a divorce.